apache/spark/docs/mllib-ann.md

 units are in all layers except the output layer.
 They act similar to other nodes, but do not have input.

-The "hiddenLayersTopology" array is converted into the "topology" array by adding the number of input nodes in front, and the number of output nodes at the end.

 The value of node N_{j,l} is calculated  as follows:

 `$N_{j,l} = g( \sum_{i=0}^{topology_l} W_{i,j,l)*N_{i,l-1} )$`